EEG analysis: BCI (Brain-computer Interface)

 EEG recordings during right and left motor imagery allow one to establish a new communication channel.
 Based on real-time EEG analysis with subject-specific spatial patterns, a brain–computer interface (BCI) can be used to develop a simple binary response for the control of a device.

+EEG-based BCI approaches, together with advances in machine learning and other technologies such as wireless recording, aim to contribute to the daily lives of people with disabilities and significantly improve their quality of life.
 Such an EEG-based BCI can help, e.g., patients with amyotrophic lateral sclerosis, with some daily activities.

 Analysis tool

 Brainstorm is a collaborative, open-source application dedicated to the analysis of brain recordings including MEG, EEG, fNIRS, ECoG, depth electrodes and animal invasive neurophysiology.
 The objective of Brainstorm is to share a comprehensive set of user-friendly tools with the scientific community using MEG/EEG as an experimental technique.
 Brainstorm offers rich and intuitive graphic interface for physicians and researchers, which does not require any programming knowledge.
 Some other relative open source analysis software include FieldTrip, etc.

 Others

 Combined with facial expressions analysis, EEG analysis offers the function of continuous emotion detection, which can be used to find the emotional traces of videos.
 Some other applications include EEG-based brain mapping, personalized EEG-based encryptor, EEG-Based image annotation system, etc.